Storage Suggestions for Groceries :

 • Store our Cold-Pressed Oils and A2 Gir Cow Bilona Ghee in a dry cabinet away from sunlight.

-Storage Suggestions for Organic Farm Fresh Fruits & Vegetables:
+Storage Suggestions for Farm Fresh Fruits & Vegetables:

 Storing them in the right way allows it to be safe for consumption.